sisl/ExpFamilyPCA.jl/paper.md

 bibliography: paper.bib
 ---

 # Summary

-Principal component analysis (PCA) [@PCA] is an important tool for compression, intepretability, and denoising that works best when data is continuous, real, and normally-distributed.
-Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to accomodate observations from any exponential family, making it well-suited for working with binary, count, and discrete distribution data.`ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA and the first package in any language to support EPCA with multiple distributions.
+Principal component analysis (PCA) [@PCA] is an important tool for compression, interpretability, and denoising that works best when data is continuous, real, and normally distributed.
+Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to accommodate observations from any exponential family, making it well-suited for working with binary, count, and discrete distribution data.`ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA and the first package in any language to support EPCA with multiple distributions.

 # Statement of Need

 `ExpFamilyPCA.jl` is a fast, numerically stable package for compressing, interpreting, and denoising high-dimensional datasets with data from exponential family distributions.
 It supports most common exponential family distributions (§ [Supported Distributions](#supported-distributions)) and includes multiple constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).

-EPCA has been used in reinforcement learning and sequential decision making to effeciently process state uncertainty [@Roy].
+EPCA has been used in reinforcement learning and sequential decision making to efficiently process state uncertainty [@Roy].
 Similar techniques are also used in mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], text analysis [@LitReview], and robust clustering [@clustering], suggesting that EPCA may have further applications in signal processing and machine learning.

 `ExpFamilyPCA.jl` is the written in Julia.
-Julia uses multiple dispatch which encourages high code reuse and interoperability between packages [@dispatch]. `ExpFamilyPCA.jl` relies on this interoperability and the languages innate support for high-performance scientific computing to support fast symbolic differentiation [@sybolics], optimization [@optim], and numerically stable exponential operations [@stable_exp, @logexp].
+Julia uses multiple dispatch which encourages high code reuse and interoperability between packages [@dispatch]. `ExpFamilyPCA.jl` relies on this interoperability and the language's innate support for high-performance scientific computing to support fast symbolic differentiation [@sybolics], optimization [@optim], and numerically stable exponential operations [@stable_exp, @logexp].

 # Problem Formulation